marceladavila/FAIR_course/README.md

      1. Define the term Bioinformatics
      2. Ilustrate the utility of using bioinformatics in science today

+This work is licensed under Creative Commons Attribution-NonCommercial 4.0 International

 ## What is bioinformatics

 ## How many GATACA's do you see